SansGuidon/bookmarks/README.md

 > Delegating, he said, is another tough thing to do.
 “The key is to hire people who are more intelligent than you, to find people who are super, super smart, ”
 * [Joshua Kerievsky](https://www.linkedin.com/pulse/day-we-stopped-sprinting-joshua-kerievsky/) - (2017) The Day We Stopped Sprinting
 > Our new approach felt more natural and we became more responsive to our customer's needs.
 We spent less time trying to predict how much work we could get done in a rigid time box, and instead allowed ourselves to work on items that ranged from a few hours to a few days.
+* [Ben Northrop](http://www.bennorthrop.com/Essays/2018/the-reality-of-reuse.php) - (2018) The Reality of Reuse | we're hard-wired to want to make decisions quickly and we take too many shortcuts

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)